Sets (Maths) - Definition, Types, Symbols & Examples

 Operations on Sets

-The operations that can be performed on sets are,
+The operations valid on sets are,

-1. Union: Union of two sets combines the values in both the sets without repetition to form a set.
+1. Union: Union of two sets combines the values in both sets without repetition to form a set.
 The symbol ' $\cup$ ' is used to denote the union.

 Eg. $A = \{1,2,4,5,7,8,9\} , B = \{9,7,21,34\}$